-As part of their studies Rehabilitation Science majors are required to complete 12
+As part of their studies, Rehabilitation Science majors complete 18 hours of course

 A unique feature of the Rehabilitation Science program is the internship-field placement option.
 Rehabilitation Science majors complete either a full-time one semester internship or three semesters of part-time field placements in agency settings related to their chosen emphasis areas, giving them hands on experience in the field prior to graduation.